Valkyrie (film): Historical accuracy

 One significant historical alteration, made to avoid confusion with the audience and also to "set the stage" at the Wolf's Lair, was changing the location of the first aborted assassination attempt to kill Hitler on July 11.
-Historically, Stauffenberg first attempted to use his briefcase bomb at Berchtesgaden.
+Historically, Stauffenberg first attempted to use his briefcase bomb was at Hitler's Berghof residence near Berchtesgaden on 11 July 1944, but he did not arm it because Himmler and Göring were absent (he wanted to kill them as well).
 In the film, this attempt is set inside Hitler's concrete bunker at the Wolf's Lair.
 Meanwhile, the Berchtesgaden affair is downgraded to a brief scene in which Hitler meets with Stauffenberg to approve a revised plan for Operation Valkyrie (in reality, the Valkyrie updates occurred over a period of several weeks at meetings between Hitler and General Olbricht).
-Producer Christopher McQuarrie later stated that the shift of the first assassination attempt to the Wolf's Lair was in order to show the audience the inside of the concrete command bunker, with the intent being to emphasize that Hitler most certainly would have been killed had the July 20th attempt not been moved to the outdoor conference hut.
+Producer Christopher McQuarrie later stated that the shift of the first assassination attempt to the Wolf's Lair was in order to show the audience the inside of the concrete command bunker, with the intent being to emphasize that Hitler most certainly would have been killed had the July 20 attempt not been moved to the outdoor conference hut.

 British novelist Justin Cartwright, who wrote the book The Song Before It Is Sung about one of the plot's conspirators, wrote, "The film is true to most of the facts of the plot, but fails to convey any sense of the catastrophic moral and political vortex into which Germans were being drawn."
 Though not depicted, but briefly mentioned in the film, von Stauffenberg was persuaded to become involved in the plot by his uncle, Nikolaus Graf von Üxküll-Gyllenband and his uncle's good friend, Fritz-Dietlof von der Schulenburg, who were both disenchanted with the Nazis and appalled by the atrocities in the concentration camps.
 The film also did not explore von Stauffenberg's philosophy and background, which Cartwright felt fit the German tradition of Dichter und Helden ("poets and heroes").
 Cartwright described how von Stauffenberg was an appropriate leader for the plot: "He was the man who unmistakably wore the mantle of a near-mystic German past, a warrior Germany, a noble Germany, a poetic Germany, a Germany of myth and longing."
 The novelist felt that Cruise's portrayal was more akin to one as a "troublesome cop".
-Cartwright also noted that the film did not raise the question of what kind of Germany von Stauffenberg had in mind if the plot succeeded.
+Cartwright also noted that the film did not raise the question of what kind of Germany that von Stauffenberg had in mind if the plot succeeded.

-They did not mention or include the popular Field Marshal Erwin Rommel.
+They did not mention or include the popular Generalfeldmarschall Erwin Rommel.
 He was implicated in the plot and was later forced to kill himself because he knew about the plot but did not warn Hitler.
-In 2018 it was discovered through previously unknown papers that Rommel did in fact support the plot and even supported killing Hitler, contrary to previous accounts that stated he knew about the plot but did not support it unless Hitler was arrested and tried with due process, not assassination.